 It has the kindest People

-Photo: I learned a traditional Japanese dance from Sendai region called Suzume Odori.
-This was my team.
+I learned a traditional Japanese dance from Sendai region called Suzume Odori.
+This was my awesome team.

-Of course every country has nice and not so nice people, but Japan collectively has the nicest people I’ve ever met!
+Of course every country has their share of good and bad apples.
+Japan overall however, has the kindest people I’ve ever met.
 A big part of Japanese culture is a value called “omoiyari”, which means being compassionate and considerate towards others.
-I’ve experienced so many random acts of kindness while living in Japan.
-A teenager who walked me to my destination when I was lost on the street, an old woman who gave me an umbrella when I was caught in the rain, and so many moments like this that just melted my heart!
-T_T
+Even as a foreigner, I felt accepted by the local community.
+I regularly experienced random acts of kindness while living in Japan.
+I will always remember the teenager who walked me to my destination when I was lost on the street, the old woman who gave me an umbrella when I was caught in the rain, the coworker who volunteered to drive me to the airport, and so many others who touched my heart in unforgetable ways.

 It’s very safe

-Japan is by far the safest country I’ve ever been in.
 Did you know that kids walk to school by themselves by grade one of elementary school in Japan?
-Ya that’s how safe it is.
+Yes.
+That is unimaginable back in my home country Canada.
+Yet that’s normal in Japan because it’s so safe.
 The crime rate is super low here.
-At the time I’m writing this article, just two days ago, I forgot my wallet and phone at a subway station in Sendai (Typical scattered brain me).
-I was panicking because I had A LOT of cash and all my IDs in that wallet!
-And of course my phone is like my life.
-Totally freaking out, my Japanese friends helped me call the station Lost & Found.
-And guess what?!
-Someone found my things and drop them off!
-Not a single coin was lost from my wallet!
-Japan, I love you!
+Two days before I wrote this article, I lost my wallet and phone at a subway station in Sendai.
+I was panicking because I had A LOT of cash and all my IDs in that wallet.
+While I was totally freaking out, my Japanese friends helped me make some phone calls.
+It turned out that someone found my things and handed them in to the station Lost & Found.
+Nothing was missing from my wallet.
+Not even a single coin.
+Japan…you are the best.

 It’s super convenient

-If you’ve already been to Japan, you would have noticed how crazy efficient everything is.
+If you’ve already been to Japan before, you would have noticed how crazy efficient everything is.
 The vending machines everywhere (And they work!
-Unlike the ones in North America grr), the next level convenient stores, the actually on time trains, and the fact that everyone line up for things making life a lot less chaotic.
+Unlike the ones on the streets in North America *roll eyes), the next level convenient stores, the extremely punctual trains, the organized queuing systems, all add up to make navigating in public smooth as butter.
 I remember going to the super market for the first time, and saw three types shopping carts!
 A normal kind, a kind with magnifying glass for the visually impaired, and a mini sized cartoon designed one for kids.
-How sweet is that?!
+How awesome and sweet is that?!
 Totally blew my mind.

 It has REALLY delicious food!